manuel040192/palma-store-website-next/README.md

 - Debugging.
 - Developing several product gallery types with React Image Gallery and responsive development.
 - Deploying web application to Vercel.
+- Changing "display: flex;" from Navbar's CSS (Navbar is in the Navbar.js file) to "display: grid", along with other changes made to that CSS, to make the logo not to move when the navlinks' paddings are changed and to make the logo to be on the navbar's center.
+- Removing "padding-right: 10.7rem;" and "transform: translateX(4.9rem);" from the 768px and below media query for a that's in Logo's CSS.